Biden sounds ready to seek 2nd term while rallying Democrats

 The only thing missing was an official announcement — that's not expected for at least several weeks.

-Taking the stage at the Democratic National Committee gathering in Philadelphia, Biden boasted about helping create millions of jobs and said his administration had made the country's most significant federal investments in public works, health care and green technology in decades.
-He also slammed Republican extremism, suggesting that party is still too behold to former President Donald Trump’s Make America Great Again movement.
+Speaking to the Democratic National Committee after a strong jobs report, Biden boasted about helping create a strong economy and said his administration had made the country's most significant federal investments in public works, health care and green technology in decades.
+He also slammed Republican extremism, suggesting that party is still too beholden to former President Donald Trump's Make America Great Again movement.

 “Let me ask you a simple question.
-Are you with me?” a grinning Biden asked as hundreds of party leaders from around the country interrupted him with cries of “Four more years!
+Are you with me?” a grinning Biden asked onstage in Philadelphia as hundreds of party leaders from around the country interrupted him with cries of “Four more years!
 Four more years!”

 He later added, to nearly as loud applause, “America is back and we're leading the world again.”